adrianbacceli/Knowledge_Management/content/Cybersecurity/Red Teaming/01_Phases/11_Privilege_Escalation.md

 (ALL) /bin/vi /etc/postgresql/11/main/pg_hba.conf

-Using [GTFO Bins](https://gtfobins.github.io/gtfobins/vi/#sudo) we can see how to abuse privileges from vulnerable commands.
+Using [GTFO Bins](https://gtfobins.github.io/gtfobins/vi/#sudo) we can see how to abuse privileges from vulnerable commands (Linux Privilege Escalation).

 for this scenario, we set shell to /bin/sh